jaylenberrien/marvel-site/README.md

-Im going to be making a Marvel Comic site
+I made a Marvel Question Site

-I want you to be able to search for different characters and comics that they are in
+You are able to search for different information about comic books and their characters

-I plan on using:
+I used:

 - HTML
 - CSS